symphonycms/wg/docs/working/pages.markdown

 The first thing you need to understand is that Symphony works in no way like these other CMS-es.
 A 'page' in Symphony is nothing more than a container for encapsulating content (datasources) and occasionally handling some logic (events).

-If you structure your site, make sure to make the structure in 'Blueprints » Pages'.
+If you structure your site, make sure to make the structure in 'Blueprints ï¿½ Pages'.
 This is ofcourse pretty obvious for dynamic pages.
 For example: you _would_ create a unique page for a news-section, and provide that with a parameter and the right datasource to show the latest news items for example.